Seekonk, Massachusetts: Government

 On the state level, Seekonk is part of the Fourth Bristol state representative district, including Rehoboth and parts of Norton and Swansea, and the Bristol and Norton state senatorial district, including part of the city of Attleboro and all or parts of the towns of Dover, Foxborough, Mansfield, Medfield, Norton, Rehoboth, Sharon and Walpole.
 Seekonk's state representative is Steve Howitt representing the 4th Bristol District.
 Seekonk is patrolled by Troop D (Southeast District), 4th Barracks (located in Middleborough) of the Massachusetts State Police.
 On the national level, the town is part of Massachusetts Congressional District 4, which is represented by Jake Auchincloss.
 The state's Senior (Class I) Senator is Elizabeth Warren, and the state's Junior (Class II) Senator, is Ed Markey.

 Seekonk is governed by an Open Town Meeting led by a Board of Selectmen.
 The town has a central police station on Route 44, and a central post office at the corner of Routes 44 and 114A.
 The Seekonk Public Library is located near the center of town along Route 152.
 The town also has a branch of the YMCA.

 Seekonk's current board of selectmen are: Justin Sullivan (Chairman), Christopher Zorra (Vice Chairman), Adam Petronio (Clerk), David J. Andrade, and Michael P. Healy.
 The current Town Administrator is Shawn E. Cadime.

 Fire Department

 The Seekonk Fire Department provides all fire and paramedic services to the town.
 The Department responded to 3,157 calls for emergency services in fiscal year 2017.
 There are 38 career firefighters, consisting of 4 groups of 9 firefighters.
 2 Monday–Friday daytime Captains and Chief of the Department, Sandra J. Lowery.
+In 2024 the Seekonk Police Department made headway with the LGBTQ community when they hired Patrolman Viverios.

 The Fire Department operates the following stations and apparatus.